bbauska/zombiePolitics/README.md

 self-fulfillment.
-Democracy is not about bowling together but about managing together those powers that immediately and significantly affect the lives and circumstances of others and one's self Exercising power can be humbling when the consequences are palpable rather than statistical-and rather different from wielding power at a distance, at, say, an “undisclosed bunker somewhere in northem Virginia."41
+Democracy is not about bowling together but about managing together those powers that immediately and significantly affect the lives and circumstances of others and one's self Exercising power can be humbling when the consequences are palpable rather than statistical-and rather different from wielding power at a distance, at, say, an "undisclosed bunker somewhere in northem Virginia."41</p>

-Wolin ties democracy not merely to participation and accountability but to the importance of the formative culture necessa.ry for critical citizens and the need for a redistribution of power and wealth, that is, a democracy in which power is exer­ cised not just for the people by elites but by the people in their own collective inter­
+<p>Wolin ties democracy not merely to participation and accountability but to the
+importance of the formative culture necessa.ry for critical citizens and the need for a redistribution of power and wealth, that is, a democracy in which power is exer­ cised not just for the people by elites but by the people in their own collective inter­